Certus Gearless Company

-Certus Gearless Company Ltd. was a British manufacturer of automobiles.
+Certus Gearless Company Ltd. was a British manufacturer of automobiles from 1907 to 1908 in London.

-History

-The company was founded in London in 1907.
-The brand name was Certus.
-Only a few units were produced, and production ended in 1908.

-Models
+The company produced two models.
 The smaller model used a two-cylinder engine.
-A larger model was propelled by a 4-cylinder engine from Aster with a displacement of 3000 cm³.
+The larger model was propelled by a 4-cylinder engine from Aster with a displacement of 3,000 cm³.
 The distinguishing feature of both models was the use of a friction drive.
+Few units were produced.